prototypefund/reproducible-website/_docs/formal_definition.md

 permalink: /docs/formal-definition/
 ---

-Most free software distribution are self-contained: all tools required to build its component are part of the distribution.
+Most free software distributions are self-contained: all tools required to build their components are part of the distribution.
 In such cases, it's possible to specify the build environment in a machine readable format that can be later used to reinstall the environment.